wuaho/clean-architecture/part-6-details.md

   - Good encapsulation that naturally follows the horizontal and vertical layering.
 - Cons:
   - Will lead to a large number of packages.
-  - It is still technically possible for the OrdersController to import the Orders<I> skipping the OrdersService<I> (more on this on the next section).
+  - It is still technically possible for the OrdersController to import the Orders skipping the OrdersService.

 ![domain-and-infrastructure.png](domain-and-infrastructure.png)
 ![view-orders-use-case.png](view-orders-use-case.png)